-- Data Screens: Enables you to customize data screens and add new data screens for the activity (Customizing the Data Screens, page 19). - Transitions: Enables transitions for multisport activities. - Lock Keys: Locks the keys during multisport activities to prevent accidental key presses.
+Data Screens: Enables you to customize data screens and add new data screens for the activity (Customizing the Data Screens, page 22).

+Transitions: Enables transitions for multisport activities.

-- Repeat: Enables the repeat option for multisport activities.
-For example, you can use this option for activities that include multiple transitions, such as a swimrun. - Alerts: Sets the training or navigation alerts for the activity. - Metronome: Plays tones at a steady rhythm to help you improve your performance by training at a faster, slower, or more consistent cadence (Using the Metronome, page 2). - Auto Lap: Sets the options for the Auto Lap[®] feature (Auto Lap, page 20). - Auto Pause: Sets the device to stop recording data when you stop moving or when you drop below a specified speed (Enabling Auto Pause[®], page 20). - Auto Climb: Enables the device to detect elevation changes automatically using the built-in altimeter. - Auto Run: Enables the device to detect ski runs automatically using the built-in accelerometer. - 3D Speed: Calculates your speed using your elevation change and your horizontal movement over ground (3D Speed and Distance, page 21). - 3D Distance: Calculates your distance traveled using your elevation change and your horizontal movement over ground. - Lap Key: Enables you to record a lap or a rest during the activity. - Auto Scroll: Enables you to move through all of the activity data screens automatically while the timer is running (Using Auto Scroll, page 21). - Segment Alerts: Enables prompts that alert you to approaching segments. - GPS: Sets the mode for the GPS antenna.
+- Lock Keys: Locks the keys during multisport activities to prevent accidental key presses. - Repeat: Enables the repeat option for multisport activities.
+For example, you can use this option for activities that include multiple transitions, such as a swimrun.

+Alerts: Sets the training or navigation alerts for the activity.

+- Metronome: Plays tones at a steady rhythm to help you improve your performance by training at a faster, slower, or more consistent cadence (Using the Metronome, page 6). - Auto Lap: Sets the options for the Auto Lap[®] feature (Marking Laps by Distance, page 23). - Auto Pause: Sets the device to stop recording data when you stop moving or when you drop below a specified speed (Enabling Auto Pause[®], page 23). - Auto Climb: Enables the device to detect elevation changes automatically using the built-in altimeter. - Auto Run: Enables the device to detect ski runs automatically using the built-in accelerometer. - 3D Speed: Calculates your speed using your elevation change and your horizontal movement over ground (3D Speed and Distance, page 24). - 3D Distance: Calculates your distance traveled using your elevation change and your horizontal movement over ground. - Auto Scroll: Enables you to move through all of the activity data screens automatically while the timer is running (Using Auto Scroll, page 24). - Segment Alerts: Enables prompts that alert you to approaching segments. - GPS: Sets the mode for the GPS antenna.
 Using GPS + GLONASS provides increased performance in challenging environments and faster position acquisition.
 Using the GPS + GLONASS option can reduce battery life more than using the GPS option only.
-Using the UltraTrac option records track points and sensor data less frequently (UltraTrac, page 21). - Pool Size: Sets the pool length for pool swimming. - Stroke Detect.: Enables stroke detection for pool swimming. - Power Save Timeout: Sets the power-save timeout setting for the activity (Power Save Timeout Settings, page 21). - Background Color: Sets the background color of each activity to black or white. - Accent Color: Sets the accent color of each activity to help identify which activity is active. - Rename: Sets the activity name.
+Using the UltraTrac option records track points and sensor data less frequently (UltraTrac, page 24). - Pool Size: Sets the pool length for pool swimming. - Stroke Detect.: Enables stroke detection for pool swimming. - Power Save Timeout: Sets the power-save timeout setting for the activity (Power Save Timeout Settings, page 24). - Background Color: Sets the background color of each activity to black or white. - Accent Color: Sets the accent color of each activity to help identify which activity is active.

+Rename: Sets the activity name.